 #2: Cheesy Keto Bagels

-Instead of 40g+ of carbs per serving, this one clocks in at 5.9g net carbs and delivers 27.9g of total fat and 22.8g of protein, which most bagels can’t compete with.
+Instead of 40+ grams of carbs per serving, this one clocks in at 5.9 grams of net carbs.
+It also delivers 27.9 grams of total fat and 22.8 grams of protein, which most bagels can’t compete with.

-Schmear those bagels with butter or low carb cream cheese and say hello to your morning.
+Schmear those bagels with grass-fed butter or low-carb cream cheese and say hello to your morning.

-I want to apologize to your grandma, aunt or mom in advance.
+Go ahead and apologize to your grandma, aunt, or mom in advance.

 While they probably mean well with their famous biscuit recipe, the amount of carbs in them isn’t showing your body any love.

-Using heavy whipping cream, mozzarella cheese and almond flour, you’ll have a cheesy biscuit taste explosion without losing the same comforting texture (or eating too many carbs).
+Using heavy whipping cream, mozzarella cheese, and almond flour, you’ll have a cheesy biscuit taste explosion without losing the comforting texture of the original (or eating too many carbs).

-At least your grandma will be happy to know these are also nutritionally better for you than her recipe (sorry again, grams!) since there’s only 2.2g of net carbs — plus 13.6g of fat and 7.1g of protein — in each one.
+At least your grandma will be happy to know these are also nutritionally better for you than her recipe.
+There are only 2.2 grams of net carbs — plus 13.6 grams of fat and 7.1 grams of protein — in each one.

 #5: Keto Bread

-With this keto bread recipe that only uses simple ingredients you actually have in your pantry, you’ll have a gluten-free and keto-friendly alternative you can enjoy for breakfast, lunch, dinner or any other time those cravings strike.
+This keto bread recipe uses simple ingredients you actually have in your pantry.
+You’ll have a gluten-free and keto-friendly alternative you can enjoy for breakfast, lunch, dinner or any other time those bread cravings strike.

 Slices of keto bread go great with eggs and make the perfect sturdy base for grilled cheese and open-face sandwiches like this smoked salmon on avocado toast.